nilearn/nilearn/doc/connectivity/parcellating.rst

     :class:`nilearn.regions.Parcellations` as well as two algorithms
     tailored to more specific usecases:

-    * ReNA is a quicker alternative to Ward with a small loss of precision, it is ideal to downsize the number of voxels by 10 quickly.
+    * :class:`nilearn.regions.ReNA` is a quicker alternative to Ward with a small loss of precision, it is ideal to downsize the number of voxels by 10 quickly.

     * Hierarchical KMeans is useful to obtain a small number of clusters after